-Can you believe that we have been in business for more than 23 years!?!?
+Can you believe that we have been in business for more than 23 years?
 We can’t believe it.
-At the same time, when we reflect on how technology has changed over the last two decades plus, we can’t believe it has only been 23 years.
+At the same time, when we reflect on how technology has changed over the last two decades plus, we’re surprised it has only been 23 years.

-When we started out as NetMediaOne in 1999 we were one of the first web development companies in our region.
-Over the next decade, our field would change dramatically, and by the end of that period, a never-before-seen device called the iPhone came along and changed things even further.
+When we started out as NetMediaOne in 1999, we were one of the first web development companies in our region.
+During the next decade, our field would change dramatically.
+By the end of that period, a never-before-seen device called the iPhone came along and changed things even further.
 It led to a revolution from desktops, laptops and the web to mobile devices and apps, and it was a big reason why we rebranded to Able Engine.
 Our name, NetMediaOne, became outdated.
 The fact that almost everyone knew us as a web development company alone meant that we felt it was necessary to change our name.
 That transition was very successful for us, allowing us to be something new, and we grew as a company.

 A Second Crossroads